 Vested participants terminating prior to becoming eligible to retire will be paid their single sum value as of September 1 following the calendar year of separation.
 If the terminating participant is retirement-eligible, the single sum value will be paid in 10 annual installments starting shortly after separation.
 The unpaid balance of a retiree's single sum will be credited with interest at the prime rate published in The Wall Street Journal.
 If the separating participant is a "key man" under Section 409A of the Internal Revenue Code, the first installment will be delayed for six months after the date of separation.

-If a SBP-P participant dies after becoming vested in the Pension Plan, the spouse of the deceased participant will receive the installments the participant would have been paid upon retirement.
-If a vested participant's death occurs prior to age 50, the installments will be paid to a spouse as if the participant had survived to age 50.
+If a SBP-P participant dies after becoming vested in the Pension Plan, the beneficiary of the deceased participant will receive the installments the participant would have been paid upon retirement.